microsoft/FluidFramework/BREAKING.md

 The helper function `extractLogSafeErrorProperties` existed in both telemetry-utils and common-utils packages.
 The copy in common-utils was out of date and unused in this repo, and has now been removed.

+### ContainerRuntime.createDataStore return type changed

+`ContainerRuntime.createDataStore` will now return an an `IDataStore` instead of an `IFluidRouter`.
+This change does not break the interface contract, as the former inherits the latter, however the concrete object will be a `DataStore` instance, which does not inherit `IFluidDataStoreChannel` as before.

+### Root datastore creation may throw an exception in case of name conflicts

+When creating root datastores using `ContainerRuntime.createRootDataStore` or `ContainerRuntime._createDataStoreWithProps`, in case of a name conflict (when attempting to create a root datastore with a name which already exists in the document), an exception of type `GenericError` may be thrown from the function.

 ## 0.56 Breaking changes
 - [`MessageType.Save` and code that handled it was removed](#messageType-save-and-code-that-handled-it-was-removed)